ERnsTL/osi-stack/doc/05 ns structure based on ns functions.md

 ## Plan

 * Change clnp echo_request() to use n_unitdata_request().
+* Find out it echo request function should use n-unitdata-request primitive, because latter one does not have parameter to select PDU type.
+---
 * Solving 2 borrows needs to be done:
   * [Thread 1](https://www.reddit.com/r/rust/comments/ah6fhi/mutably_borrowing_two_things_simultaneously_from/)
   * [Thread 2](https://stackoverflow.com/questions/70050258/multiple-mutable-borrows-in-rust)